Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/nodes/introduction.rst

    Combined textures based on nodes.

-These textures can be used in the same places as regular textures:
-They can be placed in texture channels, in material nodes, in particle systems, and even inside other textures.
+These textures can be used in the same places as regular textures: they can be placed in texture channels, in material nodes, in particle systems, and even inside other textures.

 .. note::